soura934/covidworlddamage/README.md

 # NYteams

 ## Background
-I love sports and I only support ny teams across all leagues.
-I figured out that it would be great idea if I and my fellow ny fans have one place where we can have a specific site to show the score and result of any ny team game.
+We are living in a difficult time where the pandemic has changed our life.
+I figured out that it would be a great idea if I and my fellow newyorkers have a specific site to provide helpful info during this covid era.

 ## Technologies
 - Vanilla JavaScript